Amanohashidate Station

-Amanohashidate Station (天橋立駅, Amanohashidate-eki) is a passenger railway station in located in the city of Miyazu, Kyoto Prefecture, Japan, operated by the private railway company Willer Trains (Kyoto Tango Railway).
+Amanohashidate Station (天橋立駅, Amanohashidate-eki) is a passenger railway station located in the city of Miyazu, Kyoto Prefecture, Japan, operated by the private railway company Willer Trains (Kyoto Tango Railway).

 Lines

 Amanohashidate Station is a station of the Miyazu Line, and is located 29.1 kilometers from the terminus of the line at Nishi-Maizuru Station.

 Station layout

 The station consists of one ground-level side platform and one ground-level island platform connected by a footbridge.
 The station is attended.